ALEXANDER J. MACKILLOP

 Prior to graduating law school, Alexander interned with the Public Prosecution Service and worked for the Federal Department of Justice in the tax and civil litigation sector.
-After articles and practicing in Nova Scotia and Halifax for several years Alexander opened his own law firm in Halifax, Nova Scotia with his partner.
+After articles and practicing in Halifax and throughout Nova Scotia for several years Alexander opened his own law firm in Halifax, Nova Scotia with his partner.

 Alexander has a general practice with a focus on criminal law, frequently litigating in Provincial Court and also having experience litigating in the Supreme Court of Nova Scotia and the Court of Appeal.
 Furthermore Alexander practices corporate law, business law, and medical cannabis law.
 He has worked within cannabis law on many levels with Licensed Producers, Cannabis Dispensaries, and the criminal, employment, and regulatory aspects of cannabis law as well.

-Alexander is extremely proud to provide legal services to the community.
+Alexander works tirelessly for his clients, and he is extremely proud to provide legal services to the community.